Use another library to play sounds

 One successful implementation of the library is TWBlue, which has successfully used it in the accessible Twitter client.
 Most of the features used in the wrapper aren't needed for CocoMUD, and reading the source code both of TWBlue's sound_lib package and Pybass extention seems necessary, though I still believe we can simplify the wrapper to one or two classes, to begin with anyway.
 You might look at src/sound_lib/output.py which provides an example of wrapper around the Pybass library.

-#2 Updated by Vincent Le Goff 6 months ago
+#2 Updated by Vincent Le Goff about 2 years ago

 I was able to play sound (WAV, MP3 and OGG files) and keep a handle on them with Pybass.
 I still have a long wrapper and will try to shorten it, but it works perfectly well on Windows anyway.